 Realization of photometric quantities

 The candela, SI base unit of luminous intensity, is realized with a detector-based method, dependent on the absolute responsivity of detectors.
-It is maintained on a group of eight standard photometers, which are calibrated annually and traceable to Division's reference cryogenic radiometer (POWR).
+It is maintained on a group of six standard photometers, which are traceable to Division's reference cryogenic radiometer (POWR).
 The lumen, the unit of total luminous flux, is realized from the candela using the Absolute Integrating Sphere Method implemented in the NIST 2.5-m integrating sphere.

 Research and Development